mongodb/mut/README.md

   that can be ingested into Atlas Search to power the docs' search.
-- `mut-redirects` generates redirects from our bespoke redirect definition format, making it "easy" to ensure that readers never find themselves on a 404ing page when swapping versions or following old links
+- `mut-redirects` generates redirects from our bespoke redirect definition format, making it "easy" to ensure that readers never find themselves on a 404ing page when swapping versions or following old links.
+To run `mut-redirects`, run `mut-redirects config/redirects` within your content repo.
 - `mut-images` bakes SVG files into minimized SVGs with no external font requirements.
 - `mut-stage` uploads files to S3 with minimal fuss for the user